AbdelrahmanHafez/e-flux-tech-interview/README.md

 I'm guessing by "charging station" we're referring to the connector, in which case, this question refers to the assumption noted in the previous question, so no. We get `numConnectors` as 5 in the station with id `95b8c8af-66c8-4429-8133-3ae9002663a7`, but in the `MeterValuesNotification` we receive 3 connectors readings, so we're missing 2 connectors.

 ### 3- What is the meter read value for each connector on the station?
-We can get this information by looking at the `lastReading` value for each connector in the stations DB.
+By using [get-connector](./src/helpers/get-connector.ts), we can get this information by looking at the `lastReading` value for a given connector in the stations DB.